hhhwenjun/leetcode-note-java/Backtracking/Backtracking Tutorials.md

 }
 ```

 **Note** that the initial direction of the robot will be facing up.
-You can assume all four edges of the grid are all surrounded by a wall.
+You can assume all four edges of the grid are surrounded by a wall.

 **Custom testing:**